-Figure 14-5.
+Figure 14-6.
 User Reset State

-14.3.3.4 Software Reset
+14.3.4.4 Software Reset

 The Reset Controller offers several commands used to assert the different reset signals.
-These commands are performed by writing the Control Register (RSTC_CR) with the following bits at 1:
+These commands are performed by writing the Control Register (RSTC_CR) with the following bits at 1.

 - PROCRST: Writing PROCRST at 1 resets the processor and the watchdog timer. - PERRST: Writing PERRST at 1 resets all the embedded peripherals, including the memory system, and, in particular, the Remap Command.
-The Peripheral Reset is generally used for debug purposes. - EXTRST: Writing EXTRST at 1 asserts low the NRST pin during a time defined by the field ERSTL in the Mode Register (RSTC_MR).
+The Peripheral Reset is generally used for debug purposes. - Except for Debug purposes, PERRST must always be used in conjunction with PROCRST (PERRST and PROCRST set both at 1 simultaneously.) - EXTRST: Writing EXTRST at 1 asserts low the NRST pin during a time defined by the field ERSTL in the Mode Register (RSTC_MR).